· Lincoln J Bicalho · Development · 27 min read

 }

-// Check for XSS patterns
+// HOW: Check for common XSS payloads in inputs

 if (ContainsXssPattern(context.Request))